 Digital currencies are naturally high risk investments because their value can change very quickly overnight, and such behaviour can be hard to predict.
 Do keep this in mind prior to the set up of any cryptocurrency company.

 Engage Tetra Consultants if you are interested in setting up a cryptocurrency company in Canada in a smooth and hassle-free process.
-The team provides a comprehensive service package that includes planning and strategizing with our clients to select a suitable business entity, completing the registration and documentation processes, obtaining required licenses, opening a corporate bank account, and ensuring your compliance with the government regulations.
+The team provides a comprehensive service package that includes planning and strategizing with our clients to select a suitable business entity, completing the registration and documentation processes, obtaining required offshore financial licenses including cryptocurrency license, opening a corporate bank account, and ensuring your compliance with the government regulations.